andreaswittmann/contemplation-machine/Readme.md

 At its core, the app takes any set of instructions or contemplative statements and *evenly distributes* them across your chosen meditation timeframe, delivering them through **high-quality text-to-speech**.
 This simple approach serves a profound function.

-> Contemplation works like a magnifying glass focusing sunlight on paper - when held steady long enough, ignition occurs.

 Similarly, when the mind rests on a single thought, verse, or question for an extended period, a *natural deepening occurs*.
 Without effort, understanding penetrates beyond the surface, revealing layers of meaning inaccessible through casual reading.